nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
 The list is empty.

   Use case ends.

 * 1b.
 The keyword is invalid.
     * 1b1.
 Uni-Fy shows an error message.

   Use case ends.

-**Use case: UC07 - Delete a task**
+**Use case: UC08 - Delete a task**

 **MSS**

-1. User requests for all their tasks to be listed
+1. User <ins>requests for all their tasks to be listed (UC02)</ins>.
-2. Uni-Fy displays user's list of tasks
+2. Uni-Fy displays user's list of tasks.
-3. User requests to delete a specific task based on its index
+3. User requests to delete a specific task based on its index.
-4. Uni-Fy deletes the specified task
+4. Uni-Fy deletes the specified task.

     Use case ends.